simonernst/openpose_ros/README.md

 ### Potential Installation Issues
 1. If cv_bridge is causing you errors and/or you decide to use OpenCV 3.2+, copy the cv_bridge folder from https://github.com/ros-perception/vision_opencv into your catkin_workspace/src directory.

-   1.1 Check the branch your are on when cloning (default is neotic). 'melodic' for Ubuntu 18 or 'kinetic' for Ubuntu 16
+   1.1 Check the branch your are on when cloning (default is neotic). `git checkout melodic` for Ubuntu 18 or `git checkout kinetic` for Ubuntu 16

 ## Running
 ```bash